 Basketball Off Ball Screen

 In basketball, a screen, also known as a pick, is a technique used by an offensive player.
-It is meant to block the path of a defender by getting in his/her way with the screener's body.
-An off ball screen is a screen set on a defender who is not guarding the ball, used to get the screen's receiver open.
-In the same way a player sets a ball screen, the screener must choose the right angle to make contact, spread his/her feet for a wide base, come to a complete stop, and cover him/herself with his/her arms.
+It is meant to block the path of a defender by getting in his way with the screener’s body.
+An off ball screen is a screen set on a defender who is not guarding the ball, used to get the screen’s receiver open.
+In the same way a player sets a ball screen, the screener must choose the right angle to make contact, spread his feet for a wide base, come to a complete stop, and cover him with his arms.

 Using An Off Ball Screen

-When the offensive player comes off the screen, his/her shoulder should rub against the screener's shoulder.
+When the offensive player comes off the screen, his shoulder should rub against the screener’s shoulder.
 This will eliminate any space for the defender to go over the screen and stick with the offensive player.
-Instead, he/she must go under the screen, which can create an opportunity for an open jumpshot.
-Conversely, the defender will follow behind the offensive player, which can give him/her an open lane to drive to the basket.
-Once the offensive player comes off the screen, he/she should make the cut quickly to create more space between him/her and the defender.
+Instead, he must go under the screen, which can create an opportunity for an open jumpshot.
+Conversely, the defender will follow behind the offensive player, which can give him an open lane to drive to the basket.
+Once the offensive player comes off the screen, he should make the cut quickly to create more space between him and the defender.

 Off Ball Screen Options

-First, he/she can run a straight line cut coming off the screen.
-This is best if the defender gets hung up on the screen and cannot make his/her way around it.
-A straight line will separate the cutter from his/her defender more than any other cut.
+First, he can run a straight line cut coming off the screen.
+This is best if the defender gets hung up on the screen and cannot make his way around it.
+A straight line will separate the cutter from his defender more than any other cut.

 Additionally, the cutter can use a back cut.
-Once he/she gets to the screen, he/she can decide against using it and simply cut back toward the basket for a layup.
+Once he gets to the screen, he can decide against using it and simply cut back toward the basket for a layup.
 This cut should be used when the defender is playing especially aggressive defense and is not giving the cutter much room to move freely.
-If the defender attempts to go over the screen early, a back cut will take him/her out of the play.
+If the defender attempts to go over the screen early, a back cut will take him out of the play.